 Mt.
 Olive Lutheran Church, 3561 Foothill Boulevard, La Crescenta, CA 91214

-In addition to a tasty meal in lovely surroundings we also had a lively raffle and some well deserved awards, as well as a presentation by a local student of entymology.
+In addition to a tasty meal in lovely surroundings we also had a lively raffle and some well deserved awards, as well as a presentation by one of our globe-trotting members.

 Program for January: Reports from our members who attended the State Bee Convention.